/* Scenario metadata

 <<goto "DecBrief">>"Continue Burlington, five Golf Hotel."

-Approach vectors you the last fifty-five miles.
+Approach vectors you the remaining miles.
 You fly it on the SAM.
-The workload creeps up slowly, the way cognitive workload does — you don't feel it accumulating, you just notice, after ten minutes, that your shoulders are higher than they were.
+The workload creeps up slowly, the way cognitive workload does.
+You don't feel it accumulating.
+You just notice, after ten minutes, that your shoulders are higher than they were.

 <<set $divertedTo to "KBUU">>